 Whether you know it or not, sweet and sour mix has likely been in hundreds of cocktails sipped throughout your life.
 It finds its way into whiskey and amaretto sours, Long Island iced teas, Tom Collins, margaritas, and more.
-Made with simple syrup, lemons, and limes, it’s a relatively easy mixer to make it at home, but if you’re pressed for time, plenty of pre-made options exist.
+Made with simple syrup, lemons, and limes, it’s a relatively easy mixer to make at home, but if you’re pressed for time, or looking to batch out a number of cocktails for a party or gathering, there are plenty of pre-made options.
+They are not all created equal, however.

-Here are the best sweet and sour mixes.
+Here are the best sweet and sour mixes to get right now.

 On the sweeter side